HugoArellano/HugoArellano.github.io/index.md

 <div align = "justify">Status: In order to promote transparency, access to information, and effective time management in parliamentary sessions, we encourage the electronic publication of the congress sentences on time (24 hours before of the session starts).</div>

-#### Status: Published in the official government's daily “El Estado de Colima”.
+#### Status: Published in the official government's daily “El Estado de Colima”

 [![Law proposal](https://img.shields.io/badge/PDF-Law_Proposal-red?logo=adobe-acrobat-reader&logoColor=white)](https://www.congresocol.gob.mx/web/Sistema/uploads/Iniciativas/refLeyOrg%C3%A1nicaPoderLegislativoDipMalu001.pdf)